-- The same values of L1, L2 and S will be used for all bridges in the same Regional Event.
-The longer span between piers will be designated as the left side.
-The left side shall be considered north and the right side shall be considered south which will define the west and east ends of the bridge. - (8) Bridge members, tools, nuts, and bolts are staged for construction and inspected by the judges.
-See Section 8, "Material and Component Specifications," and Sub-Sections 10.2.3, 10.2.4 and 10.6 for details. - (9) Timed construction.
+The same values of L1, L2 and S will be used for all bridges in the same Regional Event.
+The east end is determined individually for each bridge after construction by a randomizing process (e.g., coin flip).

+- (8) Bridge members, tools, nuts, and bolts are staged for construction and inspected by the judges.
+See Section 8, "Material and Component Specifications," and Sub-Sections 10.2.3, 10.2.4, 10.2.5, and 10.6 for details. - (9) Timed construction.
 See Section 10, "Construction Regulations," for details. - (10) Judges inspect assembled bridges.
 For details, see Section 9, "Structural Specifications."
 Between corrections described in Section 9.4 and the start of load testing, force shall not be applied to the bridge except as necessary to move it.
-For example, leaning or sitting on the bridge is not allowed. - (11) Bridges are weighed (if it is impractical to weigh the entire bridge, its parts may be weighed).
-All bridges shall be weighed, including those that fail as well as those which are withdrawn from competition and not ranked for awards. - (12) Bridges are load tested.
+For example, leaning or sitting on the bridge is not allowed. - (11) Bridges are weighed (if it is impractical to weigh the entire bridge, its individual parts may be weighed).
+All bridges shall be weighed, including those that fail as well as those which are withdrawn from competition and not eligible for all awards. - (12) Bridges are load tested.
 See Section 11, "Load Test Instructions," for details. - (13) Data entry is conducted.
 After a team has completed all phases of the competition, data for the team is transcribed from the data forms into the official scoring spreadsheet and checked by the captain.
-After data entry has been completed, a copy of the team's "Computation" worksheet from the scoring spreadsheet is given to the captain electronically or on paper. - (14) Scores and rankings are determined using the official scoring spreadsheet. - (15) Paper or electronic copies of the "Rankings" worksheet of the official scoring spreadsheet are distributed to captains of all teams at the awards ceremony. - (16) The host school submits the completed official scoring spreadsheet by e-mailing it to the address given on that spreadsheet as soon as possible after completion of the competition. - (17) The host school retains data forms for two weeks in case of appeals
+After data entry has been completed, a copy of the team's "Computation" worksheet from the scoring spreadsheet is given to the captain electronically or on paper. - (14) Scores and rankings are determined using the official scoring spreadsheet. - (15) Paper or electronic copies of the "Rankings" worksheet of the official scoring spreadsheet are distributed to captains of all teams at the awards ceremony. - (16) The host school submits scans of the individual team's data forms and the completed official scoring spreadsheet file by emailing them to ssbcscorekeeper@aisc.org as soon as possible after completion of the competition. - (17) The host school retains data forms until a confirmation email has been received.